[Updated on January 13, 2020]

 - Payment by cheque: Include a cheque as described in part 5

 - Overpayment by credit card will be refunded directly back to the credit card.
-Overpayment by cheque will be refunded by cheque if the overpayment is over ten dollars.
+Overpayment by cheque will be refunded by cheque if the overpayment is over fifteen dollars.

 Part 5: Submission